Pocket-titan/rogers_mcclelland_pytorch/README.md

 # Tensorflow (Keras) model of semantic cognition

-Based on the paper "Semantic Cognition: A Parallel Distributed Processing Approach" from 2003 by Rogers, T. and McClelland, J..
+Based on the paper "Semantic Cognition: A Parallel Distributed Processing Approach" from 2003 by Rogers and McClelland, whose model is itself an adaptation of an earlier one by Rumelhart (1990).

 Inspired by the PyTorch implementation from https://github.com/jeffreyallenbrooks/rogers-and-mcclelland.

 ## Running the model